NVIDIA-Merlin/HugeCTR/hierarchical_parameter_server/docs/source/hps_user_guide.md

 HPS mitigates these challenges and help data scientists and ML engineers:

-* Extend the GPU memory by utilizing other memory resources available within the clsuter, i.e., CPU accessible RAM and non-volatile memory such as HDDs and SDDs.
+* Extend the GPU memory by utilizing other memory resources available within the clsuter, i.e., CPU accessible RAM and non-volatile memory such as HDDs and SDDs, as shown in Fig. 1.

 * Use the GPU embedding cache to exploit the long-tail characterisics of the keys, which automatically store the embeddings for hot keys as the queries constantly come in, thus providing the low-latency lookup service.